Liquid Markup

 # Filters

-- A pipe character (
+- A vertical bar character (

 |

-) - The name of the filter
+). - The filter name.

 - Optionally, a colon (